Neural Networks Enhancement with Logical Knowledge: Introduction

-We evaluated \kenn\ on multiple aspects.
-Experiments on Yeast dataset~\cite{Yeast} and Emotions dataset~\cite{Emotions} (two standard dataset for multi-label classification), we used clauses generated directly from the training data.
-Results showed that \kenn\ can make efficient usage of this kind of rules, proving to be robust to the presence of imperfect background knowledge.

-In a second experiment, we tested \kenn\ on the Predicate Detection task of Visual Relationship Detection Dataset (VRD Dataset)~\cite{visual2} using a manually curated prior knowledge proposed by~\cite{IvanThesis}.
-The task consists in finding the relationships between pairs of objects inside an image and it contains a \emph{Zero Shot Learning} sub-tasks where the objective is to predict types of relationships not available at training time.
-In this dataset, \kenn\ outperformed state of the art methods, with the best results on \emph{Zero Shot Learning}.
-Moreover, \kenn\ outperformed Logic Tensor Networks, one of the major competitors of \kenn, using the same knowledge.
+In our previous work~\citep{kenn}, we tested \kenn\ on the Predicate Detection task of Visual Relationship Detection Dataset (VRD Dataset)~\citep{visual2} using a manually curated prior knowledge proposed by~\citep{IvanThesis}, outperforming previous state of the art results, with really good performances on the \emph{Zero Shot Learning} sub-task.
+Moreover, \kenn\ outperformed Logic Tensor Networks, one of its major competitors, using the same knowledge.

-Finally, the latest experiments were conducted to test the efficacy of \kenn\ in the context of relational domains.
-For this purpose, we applied \kenn\ on Citeseer~\cite{citeseer}, a standard dataset for Collective Classification~\cite{collective_classification}.
-The experiments on this dataset are particularly relevant since they provide some insight on the usage of \kenn\ on relational domains and they give us a comparison between \kenn\ and two other approaches: Semantic Based Regularization (SBR)~\cite{SBR} and Relational Neural Machines (RNM)~\cite{RNM}.
+However, notice that previous experimets have been applied only on multilabel classification problems with no relational data.
+Here we provide new experiments applied to test the efficacy of \kenn\ even in the context of relational domains.
+For this purpose, we applied \kenn\ on Citeseer~\citep{citeseer}, a standard dataset for Collective Classification~\citep{collective_classification}.
+The experiments on this dataset are particularly relevant since they provide some insight on the usage of \kenn\ on relational domains and they give us a comparison between \kenn\ and two other approaches: Semantic Based Regularization (SBR)~\citep{SBR} and Relational Neural Machines (RNM)~\citep{RNM}.
 The evaluation was conducted with two different learning paradigms of Collective Classification, namely Inductive and Transductive Learning.
 Moreover, the experiments were applied to different splits of the dataset to evaluate the three methods performances at the varying of the number of training samples.